 These sessions will focus on Hip Hop Foundation movement.
 The session will be breaking down the understanding of grooves and develop execution and choreographic performance.

 This matwork class is suitable for all levels of ability.
 Pilates is a bodywork practice taught through a unique system of exercises designed to increase physical fitness and strength through neuro-muscular awareness and the slow and gentle repetition of movements.
 It contains stretching and strengthening exercises that tone muscles.
 The technique improves posture, providing flexibility and balance.
 Its foundation is in the mind body connection.
 It is a gentle but effective form of exercise offering a holistic approach to body conditioning.

 Please note: These classes are not suitable for pregnant women or for people with acute injuries or long term physical conditions that cause pain.
 Those people are advised not to do mat-work classes.

 Morning Yoga with Shamita will energise you for the day ahead.
 Vinyasa Flow is a fluid and energising style of yoga, in which a range of postures are linked dynamically to the breath, designed to heat the body, build strength and develop flexibility, as well as cultivating greater mindfulness and overall well-being.
 Shamita enjoys being creative in her classes, playfully using her background as a dancer to choreograph imaginative sequences that move seamlessly from one posture to another, in a dance-like flow of breath and movement.
 She loves challenging participants to discover what their bodies are truly capable of, while maintaining a sense of humour and playfulness.
 Postures are taught with options for modifications, encouraging participants to approach the practice in a way that suits their bodies.

 These workshop sessions offer an exciting opportunity to create a new dance work with other young choreographers.
-With a heavy emphasis on creativity and risk-taking, these workshops sessions will introduce choreographic structure and imaginative use of movement.
-Students will be guided through a variety of choreographic processes, generating inventive movement material along the way.
-Students will be encouraged to explore their own creativity and devise a work to be performed at the end of the Dance Summer School.
+With a heavy emphasis on creativity, the sessions will guide participants through the development of their ideas, as they generate and develop their own inventive performances.
+Participants will be encouraged to explore their own creative voice, and to devise works to be shared at the end of the Dance Summer School.